rpnlatex v1.4.2

 Full Matrix Building: An entire matrix may also be assembled at once from the stack with elements in row-major order with the x command.
 This takes a prefix argument indicating the number of rows, then switches into a new mode expecting the number of columns, followed by one of the matrix row building keys above to indicate the matrix type.

-For example, to build a 2x3 matrix from 6 elements on the stack, with square brackets, enter: |2x3[.
+For example, to build a 2\times 3 matrix from 6 elements on the stack, with square brackets, enter: |2x3[.

 There are some shortcuts available for building common matrix and vector types:

-$ a\enspace b\enspace c\enspace d\to \begin{bmatrix} a & b \\ c & d \end{bmatrix}
+$ a\enspace b\enspace c\enspace d\Rightarrow \begin{bmatrix} a & b \\ c & d \end{bmatrix}

-@ a\enspace b\to \begin{bmatrix} a \\ b \end{bmatrix} # a\enspace b\enspace c\to \begin{bmatrix} a \\ b \\ c\end{bmatrix}
+@ a\enspace b\Rightarrow \begin{bmatrix} a \\ b \end{bmatrix} # a\enspace b\enspace c\Rightarrow \begin{bmatrix} a \\ b \\ c\end{bmatrix}

 Matrix Manipulation: These commands operate on existing matrices.